wso2/docs-is/en/identity-server/next/docs/guides/users/user-stores/configure-user-stores-for-scim2.md

 # Configure userstores for SCIM 2.0-Based Inbound Provisioning

-When a user or a group is created with SCIM 2.0, there are set of mandatory claim values that need to be saved along with the user or group.
+When a user or a group is created with SCIM 2.0, there are set of mandatory attributes that need to be saved along with the user or group.
 Some of these values are as follows.

 -   urn:ietf:params:scim:schemas:core:2.0:meta.location
 -   urn:ietf:params:scim:schemas:core:2.0:meta.resourceType